 In terms of capacity:

-- Endpoint protection: comparable to third-party solutions for most SME scenarios
+- Endpoint protection: comparable to third-party solutions for most SMB scenarios

-- Behavioral detection: Robust, based on threat intelligence from Microsoft worldwide
+- Behavioral detection: robust, based on Microsoft's global threat intelligence

-- Automation: Good (AIR), but limited vs. Plan 2
+- Automation: good (AIR), but limited compared to Plan 2

-Verdict : Defender for Business offre un excellent rapport valeur pour PME de <300 utilisateurs.
-Activer et configurer correctement Defender for Business avant d'investir dans un EDR tiers.
+Verdict : Defender for Business offre un excellent rapport valeur pour une PME de <300 utilisateurs.
+Activez et configurez correctement Defender for Business avant d'investir dans un EDR tiers.

 When a third-party BDU is justified: